Leaders are people who do the right thing; managers are people who do things right.–

 Grow Rich in Every Area of Life!

 Entrepreneurs are a different breed of leaders!
-Successful entrepreneurial leaders have a high degree of emotional intelligence and they do what it takes to experience success.
+Successful leaders have a high degree of emotional intelligence and they do what it takes to experience success.